iamkishore0/Python/9.Tuple/Readme.md

      b(::-1)
      len(b)

-## Tuple is immuratble - we cannot alter content in Tuple
+## Tuples is immutable - we cannot alter the content in Tuple
      b = (5, 2.5, True, 'xyz')

      b.append(99) #Error